Favorite Gumbo

 Instructions

 - 1Heat a large heavy-bottomed stockpot over medium-high heat.
-Add the sliced sausage in a single layer and briefly cook for 1 to 2 minutes per side, until lightly browned.
-Transfer the sausage to a clean plate and set aside for later.
+Add the sliced andouille sausage in a single layer and cook 1–2 minutes per side until lightly browned.
+Transfer to a clean plate and set aside.

-- 3Once the roux reaches the dark brown color, immediately stir in the bell peppers, celery, and onion until combined.
-Continue to cook, stirring every 10 to 15 seconds, until the vegetables have softened, about 6 to 8 minutes.
-Add in the garlic and cook for 1 more minute, stirring constantly.
+- 3Immediately stir in the bell pepper, celery, and onion until combined.
+Cook over medium-high heat, stirring every 10–15 seconds, for 6–8 minutes until the vegetables have softened.
+Add the fresh garlic and cook 1 minute more, stirring constantly.

-- 6Stir in the shrimp and cook for 2 to 3 minutes until they are opaque and cooked through.
+- 6Stir in the raw shrimp and cook for 2–3 minutes over medium heat until the shrimp turn opaque and reach an internal temperature of 165°F.

 Nutrition — Per Serving